sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-user.md

 # Settings - User

-Users receive a welcome popup window when connecting to JOC Cockpit for the first time.
+Users receive a welcome pop-up window when connecting to JOC Cockpit for the first time.

-The welcome popup window provides links for downloading defaults for Job Resources and examples for Workflows and related objects.
+The welcome pop-up window provides links for downloading defaults for Job Resources and examples for Workflows and related objects.

 ## User Settings